-Prior to commence work on any property, EWSA will make sure that way leaves are in order and give the occupier of such property adequate notice of the commencement of the work.
+Prior to commence work on any property, EWSA will make sure that way leaves are in order and give the occupier of such property adequate notice of the commencement of the work and after assessment of the loss of crop and any other property due to the project, compensation shall be paid before the end of 2012...

-Prior to carry out erection of the conductors or installation of earth electrodes or counterpoise along or across public roads, telegraph or telephone lines or across power lines, a requisite notice to the appropriate authorities of the date and time to perform the work.
+Prior to carrying out erection of the conductors or installation of earth electrodes or counterpoise along or across public roads, telegraph or telephone inces or across power inces, a requisite notice will be provided to the appropriate authorities of the date and time to perform the work.
 Where the local authorities and other public undertakings affected deem it necessary for the protection of the public and the assistance of traffic, to provide flagmen or watchmen or installation of warning lights, etc., the cost of such provision will be borne by the Contractor.